LGBTQ+

 Reciprocal IVF

-In reciprocal IVF, partner A donates her eggs, which are fertilized and then implanted into partner B’s uterus.
+In reciprocal IVF, partner A donates her their eggs, which are fertilized and then implanted into partner B’s uterus.
 This option allows both partners to be intimately connected to the baby.

-Donor Eggs and IVF
+Donor Eggs

 Gestational Carrier